PWalll/Notifier-Public/README.md

 1. Download the code from [here](https://github.com/PWalll/Notifier-Public/archive/master.zip).
 2. Extract the zip.
 3. Get a credentials.json of your google account.
-[Tutorial here]()
+[Tutorial here](credentials.md)
 4. Place it in the directory you extracted the zip.
 5. Open a terminal and get into that directory.
-6. Write `npm install` and hit enter to install the dependencies of the project.
+6. Run `npm install` to install the dependencies of the project.
-7. Then, write node main.js and hit enter.
+7. Then, run `node main.js`.
 8. You will be prompted with an url, you go to it sing in with your google account.
 9. Then you will get a warning screen with the name of the project of the credentials.json.
 10. You go to advanced and then get into `Go to (name of the project)`